1. Does your studio provide code for your designs?

 This question is one of the top.
 The further the customer stands from the sphere of design, the more he or she will be inclined to ask this question.
 There are also some variations such as: “Why should I pay for UX?”, “Why should we waste time on UX?” and the like.

 No wonder these questions are raised.
 It is natural.
 When we think about building the house, for example, we usually mean the process of physical appearance of the construction rather than tons of projects, drawings and calculations made on paper.
 And yes, physically it’s possible to build the house without any project as well as it’s possible to create the interface out of thin air.
-However, in this case you shouldn’t be surprised if one day the house will crack and collapse without any visible reasons as well as the app looking amazing and stylish won’t bring you any loyal users.
+However, in this case, you shouldn’t be surprised if one day the house will crack and collapse without any visible reasons as well as the app looking amazing and stylish won’t bring you any loyal users.
 If you want to have a reliable house, a durable mechanism, a powerful application or a highly-functional website, the recipe is the same – take your time for thorough planning and projecting.
-This is not going to waste your time, vise versa, it will save your time you would otherwise have to spend on redesign and attempts to find out why your product doesn’t work properly.
+This is not going to waste your time, vice versa, it will save your time you would otherwise have to spend on the redesign and attempts to find out why your product doesn’t work properly.

 Visualization of UX process: screens and transitions

 Worldwide famous guru of creating successful UX/UI Steven Krug in his book “Don’t Make Me Think: A Common Sense Approach to Web Usability» says that “…usability is about people and how they understand and use things, not about technology.”
 Our practice shows that this is absolute truth.
 And that is the idea which makes UX the core of successful user interface.
 UX is the basis letting your website, landing page or application attract and retain its audience.
-UX makes journey round your app or site.
-In real life, if you need to reach the destination quickly, easily and saving your resources, you would prefer simple highway with thought-out system of road signs and signposts to amazingly picturesque winded and confusing country road with awful road surface.
+UX makes a journey around your app or site.
+In real life, if you need to reach the destination quickly, easily and saving your resources, you would prefer simple highway with a thought-out system of road signs and signposts to amazingly picturesque winded and confusing country road with an awful road surface.
 The same happens with users.
-They want to achieve their goals in fast and easy way, and no fascinating features, decorations and original visual effects are going to cancel this basic wish.
+They want to achieve their goals in a fast and easy way, and no fascinating features, decorations and original visual effects are going to cancel this basic wish.

 So, it is very important to remember that website or application is not a piece of art just to observe and admire.
 First of all, it is a working product created to fulfill the needs of its target audience.
 It will bring home the bacon and obtain attention, popularity and loyalty only if users are happy and satisfied.
 Otherwise, even with the best visual presentation and fresh ideas on graphics, it will remain only a picture which does nothing useful.

 That’s why we insist that good UX is the core and heart of any successful application or website.
 We have checked it in practice and it really works that way.
-Sure, this is not the only element of success; however, without it all the other elements will bring much lower result.
+Sure, this is not the only element of success; however, without it, all the other elements will bring much lower result.

-3. What is responsive web-design?
+3. What is responsive web design?
 Do I need it for my product?

 The answer to this question is based on the audience you want to cover for your website.
 Would you like your users to use your site from any device and feel it positive, useful and convenient anyway?
-Sure, every customer would being aware of growing popularity of mobile devices.
-And in this case we should answer with confidence: yes, you obviously need responsive web design for your site.
+Sure, every customer would, being aware of growing popularity of mobile devices.
+And in this case we should answer with confidence: yes, you obviously need a responsive web design for your site.